AMO concepts and object model

-Automating Administrative Tasks with AMO
+Automating administrative tasks with AMO

 Most repetitive tasks are best designed, deployed, and maintained if they are developed by using Integration Services than if they are developed as an application in any language of your choice.
 However, for repetitive tasks that cannot be automated by using Integration Services, you can use AMO.
-AMO is also useful for when you want to develop a specialized application for business intelligence by using Analysis Services.

 Automatic object management

-With AMO is very easy to create, update or delete Analysis Services objects (for example Database, Dimension, Cube, mining MiningStructure, and MiningModel, or Role) based on user input or on new acquired data.
+With AMO it's easy to create, update or delete objects (for example Database, Dimension, Cube, mining MiningStructure, and MiningModel, or Role) based on user input or on new acquired data.
 AMO is ideal for setup applications that have to deploy a developed solution, from an independent software vendor to a final customer.
 The setup application can verify that an earlier version exists and can update the structure, remove no longer useful objects, and create new ones.
 If there is no earlier version then can create everything from scratch.

-AMO can be powerful to create new partitions based on new data, and can remove old partitions that had gone beyond the scope of the project.
+AMO can be powerful when creating new partitions based on new data, and can remove old partitions that had gone beyond the scope of the project.
 For example, for a finance analysis solution that works with the last 36 months of data, as soon as a new month of data is received, the 37th old month could be removed.
 To optimize performance, new aggregations can be designed based on usage and applied to the last 12 months.